Sleepy Hollow (film): Marketing

 To promote Sleepy Hollow, Paramount Pictures featured the film's trailer at San Diego Comic-Con in August 1999.
 The following October, the studio launched a website, which Variety described as being the "most ambitious online launch of a motion picture to date."
 The site offered visitors live video chats with several of the filmmakers hosted by Yahoo!
 Movies and enabled them to view photos from sets and behind-the-scenes footage.
 In the weeks before the movie's release, a toy line was marketed by McFarlane Toys.
 Simon & Schuster also published The Art of Sleepy Hollow (ISBN 0671036572), which included the film's screenplay and an introduction by Tim Burton.
 A novelization, also published by Simon & Schuster, was written by Peter Lerangis.

 Box office

 Sleepy Hollow was released in the United States on November 19, 1999, in 3,069 theaters, grossing $30,060,467 in its opening weekend at the No. 2 spot behind The World Is Not Enough.
-It would drop into fourth place behind the latter film, Toy Story 2 and End of Days the following weekend.
+The film marked the highest opening weekend for Johnny Depp's career, a record that lasted for four years until Pirates of the Caribbean: The Curse of the Black Pearl surpassed it in 2003.
+It would drop into fourth place behind The World Is Not Enough, Toy Story 2 and End of Days the following weekend.
 Sleepy Hollow eventually earned $101,068,340 in domestic gross, and $105 million in foreign sales, coming to a worldwide total of $206,068,340.